 - Loss of limb

 - Burn injuries

-Severe injuries like those listed above may require continual medical care, which means the person will have ongoing costs.
+Severe injuries like those listed above, for example, may require continual medical care.
+This means the person will have ongoing costs.
 Some examples are:

 - Visiting nursing care

 - Medical equipment